JMartinRootStack/session_node_access/README.txt

 working as expected.

-* In order to have access to the module settings you need to grant it the appropriate permimssions in the permissions overview.
+* In order to have access to the module settings you need to grant it the appropriate permissions in the permissions overview.
 * To configure the module, click on 'configure' next to its entry on the module overview page or visit the link admin/config/session_node_access.